 Inspect veterinary records: As a horse buyer, you should inspect the animal’s veterinary records before finalizing the sale.
 A horse that appears perfectly healthy may have a medical history that reveals otherwise.
 You generally may request a horse’s veterinary history from the seller or receive it directly from the animal’s veterinarian.
 In addition, for extra protection, you may address the horse’s medical condition in the contract.

-Don’t waive veterinary evaluations: Another way to avoid equine disputes is to obtain a prepurchase examination from an independent veterinarian.
+Don’t waive veterinary evaluations: Another way to avoid equine disputes is to obtain a pre-purchase examination from an independent veterinarian.
 In addition, it is advisable to request a drug screen of the animal.
-And if you are unable to attend the examination live, you should consider having someone record it for your later viewing.
+If you are unable to attend the examination live, you should consider having someone record it for your later viewing.

 Review registration papers: When an equine seller promises to provide you with a horse’s registration papers, you should confirm this in writing and demand to see a copy of them to ensure that they exist.
 Otherwise, a seller’s failure to provide these papers can result in a legal dispute down the road.

 Get it in writing: Finally, you should never purchase a horse without a contract.
-And although it may cost some money upfront to have a lawyer draft or review your equine sales contract, doing so can help avoid future disputes and save you money in the long run.
+Although it may cost some money upfront to have a lawyer draft or review your equine sales contract, doing so can help avoid future disputes and save you money in the long run.

 Avoiding Equine Disputes as a Seller